0xnu/tipus-micro-llm/README.md

 - Training on next-character prediction (character-level)
 - Training on next-token prediction (token-based)
 - FastAPI-based REST API for text generation

-> [!IMPORTANT]
-> Give me GPUs, and I'll train open-source LLMs with internet access for shits and giggles. 😁 😎

 ### Model Architecture (Character-level)